 A couple of things to say before we get into the post.

-Please do not use this post, or any other blog post or You Tube video to diagnose yourself or anyone else with an eating disorder.
+Please do not use this post to diagnose yourself or anyone else with an eating disorder.

 If you’re concerned about yourself or someone you know, then please seek the advice of a medical or mental health professional so that they can conduct an assessment if appropriate.